whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 And since the United States remains an unhealthy nation, and _every_ unhealthy nation _always_ has racism and sexism, these ancient forms of discrimination persist today.
 As long as people accept submissive obedience as normal, they will have low standards, even for liberation movements.

-Instead of seeking real freedom, authorities in unhealthy nations trick people into thinking that "freedom" means being able to do whatever you want without financial restraint, and so the way to become free is to get rich.
+Instead of seeking real freedom, authorities in unhealthy nations trick people into thinking that "freedom" means being able to do whatever you want without financial restraint, so the way to become free is to get rich.
 But this is faux-freedom, the ability to do whatever you want without restraint -- except for standing for what's right.
 As long as we run after money, we're not on a path to freedom.**

 Real freedom comes when everyone in a nation stands for what's right as a normal way of life, so everyone enjoys justice, shared resources, protection, and respect among their neighbors.